Freedom First

-Freedom First is the name of a monthly magazine in English which was published by the Indian Committee for Cultural Freedom and was established by Minoo Masani in Mumbai.
+Freedom First is a classical liberal English-language monthly magazine in English established by Minoo Masani in Mumbai and published by the Indian Committee for Cultural Freedom.
 The magazine was first published in June 1952.
-It was edited by S. V. Raju, and it published articles primarily with a liberal slant.
+It was edited by S. V. Raju.
 It stands for minimum government and maximum freedom, tempered by a sense of individual responsibility, in which the people's genius has a fair opportunity to develop and grow.
 In July 2015 the print version was ended and the magazine went on online.